Atmospheric-Dynamics-GUF/PinCFlow.jl/paper/paper.md

 # Acknowledgements

 F. J. and U. A. are grateful for the support of Eric and Wendy Schmidt through the Schmidt Sciences VESRI "DataWave" project.
 M. A., A. B., and H. R. were supported by the German Research Foundation (Deutsche Forschungsgemeinschaft DFG, project number 528753982).
+S. K. thanks Ray Chew for his help with the implementation of the compressible mode.

 # References